rcarrata/rcarrata.github.io/_posts/2020-10-23-ocp4_shard_same_node.md

 [![](/images/endpoint-publishing-hostnetwork.png "Endpoint Publishing HostNetwork")]({{site.url}}/images/endpoint-publishing-hostnetwork.png)

-NOTE: This diagrams are extracted from the original repo of [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator#hostnetwork) in github.
+NOTE: These diagrams are extracted from the original repo of [cluster-ingress-operator](https://github.com/openshift/cluster-ingress-operator#hostnetwork) on GitHub.

 ### Creating new Route Shardings in the Same OpenShift 4 Node

-* Define a new IngressController resource in openshift-ingress-operator namespace that will be our brand new Route Sharding:
+* Define a new IngressController resource in the openshift-ingress-operator namespace that will be our new Route Sharding:

 ```
 $ cat ingress-custom.yml